The necessary coordination of the different elements for optimal process quality.

 For the extrusion of pipes (rigid or flexible), we will pass the material through a die with the same shape.
 Through the calipers and the refrigeration, we will obtain the diameter and thickness that we want.

-The head has an external part that defines the diameter (the die) and an internal part (core) that defines the thickness.
-This set of die and core is the main responsible for the final quality of the product that we will obtain.
+The head has an external part that defines the diameter (the die) and an internal part (the core) that defines the thickness.
+This set of die and core is mainly responsible for the final quality of the product that we will obtain.

-Finally, the pipe cutting system can be done using a guillotine, radial saw or planetary saw.
-The decision to opt for one system or another will basically depend on the diameter of the pipe, as well as its thickness, without forgetting what quality of material we are cutting.
+Finally, the pipe cutting system can be done using a guillotine, radial saw, or planetary saw.
+The decision to opt for one system or another will basically depend on the diameter of the pip as well as its thickness, without forgetting what quality of material we are cutting.

-The most widely used material for the manufacture of tube is usually polypropylene, although manufacturing with materials such as polystyrene or PVC are also proliferating.
+The most widely used material for the manufacture of tubes is usually polypropylene, although manufacturing with materials such as polystyrene or PVC is also proliferating.